What’s stopping you from moving your money overseas?

 In real estate, they say you make money when you buy.
 But you also want to make sure that when you buy, you also know how you are going to sell.
 How are you going to exit?

-For me, in some cases, I’m not always particularly concerned about getting my money out of the country.
-I’m willing to make a long-term bet in the country for a specific reason.
-Perhaps I live there or I am planning on buying another property in the future after selling one, or I’m just planning on investing there for a long time.
+In some cases, you may not always be particularly concerned about getting your money out of the country.
+You could be willing to make a long-term bet in the country for a specific reason.
+Perhaps you live there or you’re planning on buying another property in the future after selling one, or you’re just planning on investing there for a long time.

 But if your exit strategy includes being able to get your money out, you need to know what currency it’s going to be in.
 What are the terms and conditions?